 Blackboard, as an organization, grew in its design maturity during Rob’s tenure.
 A shared understanding of product quality was achieved by choosing and defining words that represent the types of products Blackboard strives to create.
+Similarly, while at Allegis Group, Rob wanted to help leadership answer the question, “How do we want to be perceived by our customers?”
+This helped form descriptions of design quality for product teams.

 The goal of creating design principles was to change company culture so that there would be a common language defining product quality.
 Rob worked to define these principles and incorporate metrics for ensuring that each project was measured against these principles.